3D Modeling (MODL) Courses

 - Transferable:CSU

-This course introduces the student to 3D modeling and character rigging using industry standard 3D modeling software.
-Through exercises and hands on projects, students explore concepts, principles, and techniques in 3D modeling and character rigging.
-Formerly known as GCOM 402
+This course introduces the student to 3D modeling and texturing for the television, cinema, and video game industries using industry standard 3D modeling software.
+Through exercises and hands-on projects, students explore concepts, principles, and techniques in 3D modeling, texturing, and rendering.
+Formerly known as GCOM 402.

 Upon completion of this course, the student will be able to:

-- design and create 3D models of hard surfaced objects.
+- design and create 3D models of hard-surfaced objects for television, cinema, and video game projects.

 MODL 302 3D Modeling II